Statistical inference on $D^{(d)}(u_n)$ condition and estimation of the Extremal Index: Proof

-{\bf Proof for Theorem \ref{thm:AN} }\\ For convenient presentation, all the processes involved in the proof are defined on the same probability space, via the Skorohod construction.
+{\bf Proof for Theorem \ref{thm:AN} }\\ For a convenient presentation, all the processes involved in the proof are defined on the same probability space, via the Skorohod construction.
 We use the same notation, though they are only equal in distribution to the original ones.
-We start with the following decomposition: by the definition of $\tilde\theta_n$,
+We start with the following decomposition: by the definitions of $\tilde\Delta_n$ and $\nu_n(x, d)$